If you want the director’s commentary for Terminator: Dark Fate, you can’t have it if you buy the physical disc.

 Those extras include a commentary track from director Tim Miller and editor Julian Clarke, deleted scenes with added Miller commentary, two more featurettes and three pre-viz sequences.
 Thanks to The Digital Bits for the heads up on those.

-The one hope here is that the film is distributed by 20th Century Fox, and thus it doesn’t necessarily follow that the UK version will be a straight copy of the US disc.
-The film is out on disc over here in March, and we await the official announcement.
+The one hope here was that the film is distributed by 20th Century Fox, and thus it didn’t necessarily follow that the UK version will be a straight copy of the US disc.
+The official announcement though has revealed those extra features are missing from the UK physical releases too.

 However, the fact that this is happening even in the States is pretty miserable.
 Physical disc buyers, in our humble view, should be getting the absolute best version of a film and its extras, and it feels – not for the first time – that those who support physical formats are being punished for doing so.